Geometry of the Gromov product : Geometry at infinity of Teichm\"uller space: Teichm uller theory

-\paragraph{{\bf Null sets}} For a measured foliation $G$, we denote by $\trunc{G}$ the measured foliation defined from $G$ by deleting the foliated annuli associated to the peripheral curves in $G$.
+We denote by $\trunc{G}$ the measured foliation defined from $G$ by deleting the foliated annuli associated to the peripheral curves in $G$.
+We here call $\trunc{G}$ the \emph{distinguished part of $G$ on nullity}.
+Notice that $\trunc{(\trunc{G})}=\trunc{G}$.
 The following might be well-known.
-However, we give a proof of the proposition for completeness: In the following proposition, we define the null set of $G$ by
+However, we give a proof of the proposition for completeness.